uisautomation/lookupproxy/README.md

 ## Dockerfile

 This application ships with a basic packaging using Docker.
-It makes use of [whitenoise](http://whitenoise.evans.io/en/stable/) to serve static files.
+It makes use of [gunicorn](http://gunicorn.org/) to serve the docker application and, via [whitenoise](http://whitenoise.evans.io/en/stable/), to serve static files.
 The container is configured to use lookupproxy.settings.docker by default as the Django settings.
 In use you probably want to override this with a settings module which includes at least the OAuth2 configuration and SECRET_KEY setting.